 Basil Chicken with Kumquats

 This one pan, roasted basil chicken is an easy meal that’s bursting with flavor.
-Red onions and sliced kumquats become deliciously sweet when roasted.
+Red onions and sliced kumquats become deliciously sweet when roasted and provide a vibrant pop of color.

 Back in January I did my annual reader survey and asked you guys what you’d like to see more of.
 Your response?
 More simple, healthy, weeknight dishes.
 Recipes with fewer ingredients, but packed lots of flavor.